Old Masters - New Visions & Nexus Muse LLC. Presents

 A Glimpse at paintings by members of the ''The New York Visionaries''.
 Just a few early and later works from the NY Group.

-© Updated May 30, 2018 / Revised July 29, 2025
+© Revised July 29, 2025

-On Contemporary Visionary Art: Origins, Meaning, and Movement
+On Contemporary Visionary Art: Origins, Meaning, Movement

 Visionary Art is not a new phenomenon.
 Throughout history, certain artists have woven visionary threads into the broader tapestry of art.
 A full account of the global visionary tradition could fill volumes—and many have attempted such definitions, often painting with too broad a brush.